Iran starts underground nuclear work, condemns American to die

 Three U.S. backpackers jailed in Iran as spies in 2009 were freed in 2010 and 2011 in what President Mahmoud Ahmadinejad called a humanitarian gesture.
 An Iranian-American sentenced to eight years for spying in 2009 was freed after 100 days.

-A spokesman for Mott Community College in Flint, Michigan, where Hekmati's father works, said the family would not be commenting "because it's a very tricky diplomatic situation".
+A spokesman for Mott Community College in Flint, Michigan, where Hekmati's father works, said the family would not be commenting on the sentence "because it's a very tricky diplomatic situation".

 ENRICHMENT

+Iran has long said it would begin enrichment of uranium at the Fordow bunker, but some Western capitals may have hoped it could be persuaded to hold off to restart diplomacy.

-Tehran says it is refining uranium to 20 percent purity to fuel a peaceful medical research reactor, and that it has hidden nothing from the IAEA.
+Tehran says it intends to refine uranium to 20 percent purity for use in a peaceful medical research reactor, and that it has hidden nothing from the IAEA.

 "All nuclear activities, including enrichment in Natanz and Fordow, are under continuous surveillance and control and safeguards of the IAEA," Iran's envoy to the IAEA, Ali Asghar Soltanieh, told Reuters in Vienna.